Coronado Theatre: Restoration project

 Kerasotes Theater Organization, owner of the Coronado Theatre since 1970, donated the property to the City of Rockford in 1997.
 Plans to preserve and renovate the theater followed immediately.
 The Friends of the Coronado, founded in 1998, began an $18.5 million restoration project a year later.
 Rockford community members supported the restoration by donating nearly half of the required funds.
 The project's goals were both to restore the theater's deteriorating interior and bring the building structure up-to-date.
 The restoration project not only preserved the existing features of the theater, it also provided the theater with more usable space.
 Additionally, the Coronado is now a fully handicapped accessible building.
 After 18 months of construction, the Coronado reopened in 2001 with a black-tie celebration.

 Grand Barton Organ

 The Coronado is home to one of only two remaining Grand Barton Theater Organs that feature a unique dragon design.
 The organ is a 4 manual, 17 rank instrument that features many of the common stops that came with theater organs of the day such as bird calls, car horns, and other sounds necessary to add substance in the silent movie age.
 The Organ is under the care of the Land of Lincoln Theater Organ Society, which offers year-round tours and demonstrations.

-Today

-The Coronado has always been a source of pride for Rockford citizens.
-Today, the Coronado combines completely modern amenities with its original 1920s decor.
-With more backstage area and added dressing rooms, the Coronado now plays host to large traveling theater companies and famous headlining acts.
-The expanded lobby space accommodates the increased number of theater-goers that attend concerts and events held on a regular basis.